 Around 15% of Americans who live with chronic pain suffer from neck pain.
 The compassionate and dedicated team of physicians at North Texas Orthopaedic & Spine diagnoses and treats the cause of your neck pain, providing effective pain relief.
 Call or schedule an appointment online today for expert treatment and care for neck pain.
-The practice has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+The practice has five convenient locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 One of the most common causes of neck pain today is poor posture.
 As the modern American lifestyle becomes more sedentary and more reliant on mobile technology, your posture suffers.
 For example, the average American spends over four hours a day with their head tilted down to look at their phone, which puts a lot of pressure on their neck, leading to pain and reduced mobility.